pventon/AFTN-Terminal-Application/README.md

 <p>The following have yet to be provided:
 </p>
 <ul>
-<li>This readme has to be updated</li>
+<li>A TCP/IP protocol handler has to be provided that complies with ICAO Annex 10, Vol II in order to provide an AFTN network interface for the application;</li>
 <li>Full documentation has to be provided, this includes a User Manual</li>
-<li>A comprehensive toolbar has to be implemented, (the toolbar is present but empty)</li>
-<li>Last but not least, the application needs to have an AFTN network interface protocol handler written</li>
 </ul>
 <h2>Errata and Faults</h2>
 <p>Although every attempt has been made to reduce the number of software coding errors and resulting chaos that can ensue as a result of such errors, it is highly likely that this early release will have a few bugs.
 Substantial testing has been carried out on the GUI, but even with so many tests, there may still be some bugs in the software.